sissa-data-science/DADApy/README.md

 pip install .
 ```

-The methods of the class ```DiffImbalance``` can be run on GPU, using a suitable installation of JAX on a GPU platform.
+The methods of the classes ```DiffImbalance``` and ```CausalGraph``` can be run on GPU, using a suitable installation of JAX on a GPU platform.
 The code has been tested using JAX v0.4.30 with CUDA 12, which can be installed with:

 ```sh
 pip install --upgrade "jax[cuda12_pip]==0.4.30" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html